gutenye/tesla-api/README.md

 **API Reference**

-Read the source for now :)
+Read the source for now :), also see [API Documentation](https://timdorr.docs.apiary.io) for a reference.

 Projects using this library
 ---------------------------